lorenzogirardi/kubernetes-sitespeed.io/README.md

 - cable

 I'd like to say that in 2020 *cable* and *3gfast* cover perfectly the wrost scenario

+Even if you don't agree with the speed category, remember to look the graphs and the metrics considering the DELTA
 <br/><br/>
 <br/><br/>
 ## Sitespeed&#46;io